-We recently published the Intellectual Capital Index© to do just that.
-We found that Leading companies in the DJIA share a common source of value - intellectual capital.
-We also found a set of facts that cast these companies in a new light:
+We began publishing the Intellectual Capital Index©, beginning with 2015 financial results, to do just that.
+We have found that leading companies in the DJIA share a common source of value - intellectual capital.
+We’ve also zeroed in on a set of facts that cast these companies in a new light:

-These hard numbers indicate that intellectual capital—which is solely driven by people--drives more than $4 trillion dollars of the value for companies in the DJIA alone.
+These hard numbers indicate that intellectual capital—which is solely driven by people—now drives more than $4.4 trillion dollars of the value for companies in the DJIA alone.
 In fact, human capital is the only active driver in creating intellectual capital, and over time actually has a compounding impact on value, much like the concept of compound interest.